ShreyasKadam77/Machine_Learning_Projects/Regression_problems/Salary_Predictions/README.md

 ## Project Overview
 • Created a machine learning model that **estimates salary of data scientist based on the features like rating, company_founded, etc.**<br/>
-• This project **helps data scientist/analyst to negotiate their income for an existing or a new job**
+• This project **helps data scientist/analyst to negotiate their income for an existing or a new job**<br/>
 • Built a flask API endpoint that was hosted on a local webserver.
 The API endpoint takes in a request with features and returns an estimated salary.

 ## Resources Used